MyDeposits To Automatically Un-Protect Certain Deposits Where Statutory Periodic Tenancy Arises

-You will have 30 calendar days from the end of the fixed-term tenancy agreement to update the status of the protection with my|deposits; otherwise, we will automatically unprotect the deposit.
+You will have 30 calendar days from the end of the fixed-term tenancy agreement to update the status of the protection with MyDeposits; otherwise, we will automatically unprotect the deposit.

 Since we launched in 2007, many deposits protected with the scheme have not been unprotected at the end of the tenancy.
 This confuses our Members and their tenants, particularly when dispute resolution is required.

-Landlords and letting agents will receive four email notifications before the fixed term ends (as provided when the deposit was first protected).
+To address this, landlords and letting agents will receive four email notifications before the fixed term ends (as provided when the deposit was first protected).

 Subscribers get full access to exclusive content, including forms, articles and discounts, plus our time saving Tenancy Builder tool.